joseeden/All-Things-DevOps/pages/004-AWS/110_aws_compute.md

 # AWS Compute

 > <small>This is not an exhaustive documentation of all the existing AWS Services.
-These are summarized notes for the AWS Certifications.</small>
-> <small>To see the complete documentation, please go to: [AWS documentation](https://docs.aws.amazon.com/)</small>
+These are summarized notes for the AWS Certifications.<br>To see the complete documentation, please go to: [AWS documentation](https://docs.aws.amazon.com/)</small>

 - [Compute](#compute)